kilfour/QuickMGenerate/README.md

 ```

 An overload exists with signature `Apply<T>(Action<T> action)`.
-This is usefull when dealing with objects and you just don't want to return said object.
+This is useful when dealing with objects and you just don't want to return said object.
 E.g. `MGen.One<SomeThingToGenerate>().Apply(session.Save)`.

 This function also exists as a convention instead of a generator.